sunsun8170/YZU-CAPTCHA-TrOCR/README.md

 ## Introduction

 This project is part of the [YZU Course Bot](https://github.com/sunsun8170/YZU-Course-Bot) initiative.
-It fine-tunes a TrOCR model on 400,000 captchas collected from the [YZU Course Selection System](https://isdna1.yzu.edu.tw/Cnstdsel/Index.aspx) and is trained on a desktop with an NVIDIA GeForce RTX 4090 GPU featuring 24 GB of VRAM.
+It fine-tunes a TrOCR-small-printed model on 419,880 captchas collected from the [YZU Course Selection System](https://isdna1.yzu.edu.tw/Cnstdsel/Index.aspx) and is trained on a desktop with an NVIDIA GeForce RTX 4090 GPU featuring 24 GB of VRAM.
 The top-performing model was preserved for future use in the YZU Course Bot, facilitating automatic captcha recognition during system login.

 ## Environment